I grab screenshots pretty often. Although, macOS’s native screenshot tool is decent for most cases, it’s still a very basic one.

 About two weeks ago, I had to share screenshots on the WordPress.com support chat window which didn’t have an attachment upload feature.
 CleanShot X’s cloud links came in super-handy that day. 😁

-A quick note here: With a free CleanShot X cloud account (which comes bundled with a one-time license purchase), uploads are kept around only for up to 30 days.
+A quick note here: With a free CleanShot X cloud account (which comes bundled with a one-time license purchase), you get up to 1GB of cloud storage space.

-Talking about 30 days, you can view all your uploaded screenshots (less than 30 days old) on your free CleanShot Cloud dashboard.
+Talking about cloud storage, you can view all your uploaded screenshots on your free CleanShot Cloud dashboard.

 One last feature that I’m excited to talk about is the ability to: